SEED-platform/seed/docs/source/setup_docker.rst

 You will to change the part before the colon to match your local setup.
 On my system the repo is a directory called seed under the projects folder in my home directory for the first line.
 In the second line my virtualenvs live under .virtualenvs  in my home directory as I use virtualenv wrapper.
-You wil need to adjust this to match your local setup.
+You will need to adjust this to match your local setup.

-Then you will need to open the ports for redis and postgres.
+Then you will need to open the ports for Redis and PostgreSQL.
 In the section `db-postgres:` add

 ::